luqiwang/Crypto/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Load API Key: source .env (API keys is not on github)
   * Start Phoenix endpoint with `mix phx.server`

+## Deployment

+  * Google Credential Configuration

+    Create credential, get `Client ID` and `Client secret`, and set corresponding env variables (can be done by scripts).
+Set up Ueberauth in `config.exs`, read configurations from `System.env`.

+  * HTTPS Setting

+    Use `certbot` to auto-configure the config file, and use `Redirect` strategy for http request (due to the callback stuff).

+  * Nginx proxy Setting

+    Since nginx `proxy_pass` will overwrite the request (host will be `localhost` and the port will be the running port), we need to add the line `proxy_set_header Host $host:80` to restore the origin request.
+Ueberauth will read *scheme*, *host* and *port* from the `Plug.Conn` struct, thus don't forget to confirm the google redirect uris containing `http://your.domain/auth/google/callback`.

 ## Platform